 Such an approach can be used to develop a personal medication for patients with a unique set of illnesses or certain special requirements.
 In the future, this machine learning tool could be used in combination with nanotechnology for better drug delivery.

 Fortunately, there is a way to make the process shorter with the help of machine learning algorithms.
-It can be used to determine the best sample for the trial, gather more data points, analyze the ongoing data from the trial participants, and reduce the data-based errors.
+It can be used to determine the best sample for the trial, gather more data points, analyze the ongoing data from the trial participants, and reduce data-based errors.

 Now, we have tools based on machine learning that can help to detect the signs of an epidemic early on.
-The algorithms analyze the satellite data, news, and social media reports, even video sources to predict whether the disease has the potential to grow out of control.
+The algorithms analyze the satellite data, news, and social media reports, and even video sources to predict whether the disease has the potential to grow out of control.

 HIPAA and other privacy regulations ensure the security of the patient’s information.
 Everybody should have a right to keep information about their health private.
 Nevertheless, a lot of healthcare data leaks are happening every day that result in up to $16 million penalties for healthcare providers.
 However, data is the blood of the machine learning organism.
 How can these points effectively coexist?

-Machine learning can be effectively used to help the elderly and people with psychological issues make decisions to improve their health.
+Machine learning systems can be effectively used to help the elderly and people with psychological issues make decisions to improve their health.
 This concerns taking the right medications, creating healthy habits, and referring to the specialist whenever needed.

 However, the ethical issue behind this is that people will potentially give up their autonomy and act as they are told.
 It limits their potential choice range to certain recommended options.
 So, a clear balance between the instructions from the algorithm and freedom of personal choice should be provided.